roocs/rooki/README.rst

     :alt: GitHub license

-A client for roocs climate data operations service.
+Rooki is a client for roocs climate data operations service (rook_).

+The rooki python package is a lightweight wrapper around the birdy_ client library for WPS.
+It provides the *rooki* python object that has methods that can be called to query and invoke the rook_ WPS.

+A Jupyter Notebook is provided to demonstrate the basic use of rooki.

 * Free software: BSD - see LICENSE file in top-level package directory